-Dr. Robert Cohen sees many patients at his Beverly Hills/West Hollywood office to perform an areola reduction or adjustment procedure for patients who dislike their appearance, size or location.
+Dr. Robert Cohen sees many patients at his Beverly Hills plastic surgery office to perform an areola reduction or adjustment procedure for patients who dislike their appearance, size, or location.

 Beverly Hills Areola Reduction Surgery

 Oversized areolas can be a result of genetics, pregnancy, weight loss/gain, or aging.
-Dr. Cohen’s West Hollywood areola reduction surgery can improve the appearance of the areolas by reducing the diameter of one or both of them.
+Dr. Cohen’s Beverly Hills areola reduction surgery can improve the appearance of the areolas by reducing the diameter of one or both of them.
 Sometimes the areolar issues are due to tuberous breasts—please refer to that section for more details.

-Areolar adjustment can be done by itself, or it can be performed alongside other surgeries such as a breast augmentation, a breast lift, or a breast reduction.
+Areolar adjustment can be done by itself, or it can be performed alongside other surgeries such as breast augmentation, breast lift, or breast reduction.

 Under Dr. Cohen’s skilled hands, an areola reduction surgery can result in a more appealing look that is in balance with the rest of the breast.